vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 For example, a liquidity provider plans to commit the approximate equivalent of 1 million USD to a liquidity commitment: If their position risk is low (larger offsets) then about 5-10% can be reserved for the bond.
 If their position risk is higher (smaller offsets), and a provider manages their positions and margin carefully, the provider would need to reserve more to commit to the bond.

-## Using the sample-api-scripts helper scripts
+## Using the sample helper scripts
 **[Sample API scripts](https://github.com/vegaprotocol/sample-api-scripts/README.md)**: This GitHub repository has a set of sample scripts that perform many of the basic actions you can do with the Vega protocol, including submitting, amending, and cancelling liquidity commitments.

 ### Setting up the helper scripts